Weathered: Promotion, release, and commercial performance

 To promote the album, the band made numerous television appearances, including a spot as musical guests on the November 17, 2001, episode of Saturday Night Live where they played "Bullets" and "My Sacrifice".
 They also played the halftime show at the 2001 Dallas Cowboys' annual Thanksgiving Day football game on November 22.
-The band performed a medley of their songs "My Sacrifice", "Don't Stop Dancing" and their 1999 hit single "Higher".
+The band performed a medley of their songs "My Sacrifice", "Don't Stop Dancing", and their 1999 hit single "Higher".
 On December 2, the band once again performed "My Sacrifice" at the 2001 My VH1 Music Awards and on the December 3, 2001, episode of The Tonight Show with Jay Leno.

 Weathered was released on November 20, 2001, becoming the band's second album to top the charts in the US, debuting at number one on the Billboard 200.
-The album sold 887,000 copies in its first week of release, making it the second highest selling album of 2001 for first-week sales.
+The album sold 887,000 copies in its first week of release, making it the second-highest-selling album of 2001 for first-week sales.
 By the end of 2001 the album had managed to sell over 4 million units in the US, being certified 4× platinum by the RIAA on December 19, and closed out the year of 2001 with sales of 555,092 units for the week of December 29.
-The album remained in the top spot for eight consecutive weeks until the week of February 2, 2002, when it was finally knocked off the top spot by Alan Jackson's album Drive, which at the time made them only the 3rd artist in the Soundscan Era to have an album debut a number one and hold onto the spot for eight or more consecutive weeks.
-Weathered finished number 2 on the 2002 US Billboard 200 year-end chart, and was eventually certified 6× platinum by the RIAA for sales of over 6 million units sold in just the US alone on January 6, 2003.
+The album remained in the top spot for eight consecutive weeks until the week of February 2, 2002, when it was finally knocked off the top spot by Alan Jackson's album Drive, which at the time made them only the third artist in the Soundscan Era to have an album debut at number one and hold onto the spot for eight or more consecutive weeks.
+Weathered finished number 2 on the 2002 US Billboard 200 year-end chart, and was eventually certified 6× platinum by the RIAA for sales of over 6 million units sold in the US alone on January 6, 2003.
 In 2001 the album was the 15th best-selling album globally, selling 4.9 million copies.